High-quality, heavy-duty dolly. Folds for easy portability. Aluminum and plastic construction weighs just ten pounds, and it won't rust.

 Lightweight and portable.
 Won't rust.
 Telescopic handle.

 Fragile handles.
-Rare incidents of folding mechanism breakage.
-Some wheel problems.
+Rare incidents of folding mechanism breakage and problems with wheels have been noted.

 Rugged and scratch resistant.
 Can move 400 pounds.